-1. Understand and articulate the historical, cultural, and stylistic contexts employed in the production of the communication and media arts.

-- 2. Systematically analyze, interpret, and evaluate the major tools and techniques used in the formation and production of the communication and media arts. - 3.
+- 1. Understand and articulate the historical, cultural, and stylistic contexts employed in the production of communication and media arts. - 2.
+Systematically analyze, interpret, and evaluate the major tools and techniques used in the formation and production of communication and media arts. - 3.
 Articulate central issues and debates in both the philosophy of the communication and media arts and our postmodern world that the communication and media arts address and employ today. - 4.
-Confidently use the knowledge of these central issues and debates to analyze and interpret major forms of the communication and media arts, such as literature, film, tv, media, both print and broadcast, in light of a Reformed Christian perspective. - 5.
-Employ all of these tools and techniques used in the communication and media arts to create and produce redemptive communication and media art for the glory of God and furthering the work of His Kingdom.
+Confidently use the knowledge of these central issues and debates to analyze and interpret major forms of the communication and media arts, such as literature, film, tv, media, both print and broadcast, considering a Reformed Christian perspective. - 5.
+Employ all these tools and techniques used in the communication and media arts to create and produce redemptive communication and media art for the glory of God and furthering the work of His Kingdom.

-Communications, Media, and the Arts Year One - Fall Year One - Spring ENG 101: Composition I: Literature and Writing ENG 102: Composition II: Logic, Rhetoric and Research LBS 101: The Christian Life HUM 115: American Civilization and Culture PSY 201: Psychology of Lifespan Development EDU 101: Foundations of Education COM 101: An Introduction to Public Communication Elective Year Two - Fall Year Two - Spring BTS 211: New Testament Studies and Theology I: Gospels and Acts BTS 212: New Testament Studies and Theology II: Epistles and Revelation HUM 211: Classical and Medieval Civilization and Culture HUM 212: Modern and Post-Modern Civilization and Culture ENG 211 or 212: American Literature I or II MCA 301: Principles of Cultural Interpretation COM 201: Visual Storytelling ENG 221 or 222: British Literature I or II Year Three - Fall Year Three - Spring BTS 311: Old Testament Studies and Theology I: Pentateuch and Historical Books BTS 312: Old Testament Studies and Theology II: Psalms, Wisdom Literature, and Prophets Math Lab Science MCA 320: New Media ENG 360: Comparative World Literature PHL/ART 330: Philosophy of Fine Art Elective

-Year Four - Fall Year Four - Spring

-LBS 490: Capstone: Career Development and e-Portfolio LBS 495: Capstone: Paper/Project and Presentation
+Communication, Media, and the Arts Year One - Fall Year One - Spring ENG 101: Composition I: Literature and Writing ENG 102: Composition II: Logic, Rhetoric and Research LBS 101: The Christian Life HUM 115: American Civilization and Culture PSY 201: Psychology of Lifespan Development EDU 101: Philosophy & Foundations of Education COM 101: An Introduction to Public Communication COM 201: Visual Storytelling Year Two - Fall Year Two - Spring BTS 211: New Testament Studies and Theology I: Gospels and Acts BTS 212: New Testament Studies and Theology II: Epistles and Revelation HUM 211: Classical and Medieval Civilization and Culture HUM 212: Modern and Post-Modern Civilization and Culture ENG 211 or 212: American Literature I or II ENG 360: Comparative World Literature Elective Elective Year Three - Fall Year Three - Spring BTS 311: Old Testament Studies and Theology I: Pentateuch and Historical Books BTS 312: Old Testament Studies and Theology II: Psalms, Wisdom Literature, and Prophets Math / Math Reasoning Lab Science / Science Reasoning ENG 221 or 222: British Literature I or II COM 395: Leadership by Design Elective Elective Year Four - Fall Year Four - Spring LBS 490: Capstone: Career Development and e-Portfolio LBS 495: Capstone: Paper/Project and Presentation CMA 332: Film Theory CMA 410: Advanced Production or ENG 332: Literary Theory or ENG 410: Advanced Production Elective Elective Elective Elective

-Elective Elective

-Elective Elective

-Elective Elective